Updated: March 2021

 4 – Try Out Some Different Flavours

-Most of your throat hit comes from the sources we’ve already covered, but there’s more to throat hit than power, nicotine and your PG/VG ratio.
+Most of your throat hit comes from the sources we’ve already covered, but there’s more to throat hit than power, nicotine and VG:PG ratio.
 In fact, the flavour of your juice impacts your throat hit too, and each type of flavour has a distinctive quality of its own.

-Although each flavour has a “base” ingredient – usually PG – that carries some throat hit, the amount in your finished e-liquid is small, and the impact of the flavour itself is more important.
+Although each flavour has a “base” ingredient – usually PG – that carries some throat hit, the amount in your finished vape juice is small, and the impact of the flavour itself is more important.

 5 – Adjust Your Airflow Settings

-Conversely, tightening up the airflow keeps the vapour concentrated and gives you a more robust throat hit.
+Conversely, tightening up the airflow keeps the vapour concentrated and gives you a more robust throat hit and more intense flavour.

 In our throat hit survey, the relationship between airflow setting and throat hit wasn’t clear-cut, but there was a link between open airflow and a weak throat hit.

-Out of the vapers who ranked their throat hit as weak or very weak, over half usually vaped with open airflow, and just over 16 % used a tight airflow.
-Of the vapers who said they had a strong throat hit with their setup, open airflow was still the most common choice (used by around 38 %), but about 30 % of them used a tighter airflow.
+Of the vapers who ranked their throat hit as weak or very weak, over half usually vaped with open airflow and just over 16% used a tight airflow.
+Of the vapers who said they had a strong throat hit with their setup, open airflow was still the most common choice (used by around 38%), but about 30% of them used a tighter airflow.

 6 – Try a New Wicking Material